It was a wet start to the day on a walk where I would once again be ticking off another (fairly short) section of the Thames Path.

 |

-But sticking to the task at hand, from here the path continues on along a cut in the Thames to divert around a large meander in it's path - and then at the end of this meander we arrive at the famous ferry which takes any Thames Path walkers on towards Chertsey, Staines and Windsor.
+From here the path continues on along a cut in the Thames, that avoids a large meander in it's path - and then at the end of this meander, we arrive at Hamhaugh Island.

-These ferries operate up and down the river as there are long stretches with no bridges - and there is a very small boat that runs every 15 minutes, with a little bell on the Weybridge side in order to let the ferry know you'd like to cross (apparently it is rude to press it at the wrong time though).
+These ferries operate up and down the river, as there are long stretches with no bridges - and at this particular spot there is a very small boat that runs every 15 minutes, with a little bell on the Weybridge side in order to let the ferry know you'd like to cross (alternately you can give a ring if the ferry operator looks like they don't know you are there).

 |

-From here it is now a very short walk round to Thames Lock and the start of the Wey Navigation.
-From here the Navigation runs for about twenty miles down to Godalming - from which the river becomes too small for onward passage (at least for now, as more routes are being slowly opened up).
+From here it is now a very short walk round to Thames Lock, and the start of the Wey Navigation.
+And from here the Navigation runs for about twenty miles down to Godalming - from which the river becomes too small for onward passage (at least for now).

 |